-U.S. services sector activity slows to a six and a half year low
+U.S. services sector activity hits a six and a half-year low

 The U.S. central bank lifted its benchmark overnight interest rate at the end of last year for the first time in nearly a decade, but has held it steady since amid concerns over persistently low inflation.

 The dollar dropped against a basket of currencies on Tuesday's data, while prices for U.S. government debt rose.
-U.S. stocks traded marginally lower.
+U.S. stocks were trading higher.

+The ISM reported last week that factory activity contracted in August for the first time in six months.
+The ISM manufacturing index, however, remains above the threshold associated with a recession.

 Economists said while the ISM surveys did not directly feed into the calculation of gross domestic product, the weak August readings suggested economic growth could be slowing.

-The Atlanta Fed forecasts GDP rising at a 3.5 percent annual rate in the third quarter.
+The Atlanta Fed is forecasting GDP rising at a 3.5 percent annual rate in the third quarter.
 The U.S. economy grew 1.0 percent in the first half of the year.

 "This makes us very nervous for the third quarter.
 Growth might still be strong.
 There are good reasons to believe it will be, such as the rebound in mining-related investment and the strength of exports," said Paul Ashworth, chief U.S. economist at Capital Economics in New York.